Dressed in G-suit, Rajnath Singh flies in home-grown fighter jet Tejas aircraft

 A Defence Ministry official on Wednesday said the minister is "taking a sortie" in order to boost the morale of officers who have been involved in the development of "indigenously-made Tejas".

 The IAF has already inducted a batch of Tejas aircraft.
-The naval version of the LCA is in development stage.
+The naval version of the LCA is in the development stage.

 Tejas has been designed and developed by the Hindustan Aeronautics Limited and Aeronautical Development Agency.
 The induction of this single-engine fighter will allow the IAF to replace the MiG-21 Bison aircraft.